 The bad news is that once pitting starts, it cannot be reversed or removed.
 The good news is that pitting does not affect the performance of your cookware, and that there are a few steps you can take to prevent pitting from starting (or spreading).

-1. Wait to Salt Water
+1. Salt Water When It's Hot

 2. Let Pans Heat Up